 “So dense is the natural foliage and planted shrubbery that the delicate outline of the buff stucco house is scarcely visible from the entrance to the grounds.
 It is purely Florentine in type and resembles the letter H in shape.
 By this method of construction, every room is flooded with light, with windows on two or more sides.”

 Through the course of his stay in Miami, Briggs got more involved with the local business community.
 In December of 1921, Briggs was elected Chairman of the Board of the newly formed Miami Bank and Trust.
-Briggs was also on other boards of banks in Boston and New York.
+Briggs was also a board member of banks in Boston and New York.
 The Miami Bank and Trust would eventually construct the Langford Building on SE First Street in downtown Miami as its corporate headquarters in the mid-1920s.

 Briggs and family lived in the home until the mid-1930s.
 Financier Foster C. Coombs lived in Villa Regina for a few years in the latter part of the 1930s.

 Millionaire’s Row on Brickell was also known as the upscale Little San Juan following the war and into the 1950s.
 One of the first successful Puerto Rican families to move into Brickell was Jacob L. Cabassa.
-Cabassa’s family was the first to settle on Brickell Avenue when they moved into Villa Regina in the early 1940s.
+Cabassa’s family was the first to settle on Brickell Avenue when they moved into 1581 Brickell Avenue in the early 1940s.

 - Miami Herald “Drawing Plans for Residence on Bayfront”, May 28, 1917